 With the increasing number of individual tourists flowing, having some basic knowledge about public transportation in Iran is becoming crucial to many.
-Most travelers are ditching the expensive tours and traveling at their own pace with a rather smaller budget and they’re finding public transportation a great way to get around.
+Most travellers are ditching the expensive tours and travelling at their own pace with a rather smaller budget and they’re finding public transportation a great way to get around.

 Thankfully public transportation in Iran has improved noticeably in the last couple of years.
 Cities like Mashhad are now easy to navigate with the new metro system and Tehran’s metro has been topped up with 2 new lines and many new stations.
 But to choose amongst the many available options and to make sure you’re not getting ripped off on the taxi, here’s a explicit explanation of everything you need to know about public transportation in Iran: